Kansas City Chiefs vs. Cincinnati Bengals NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Chiefs stats and trends

-- When Kansas City puts up more than 22.1 points, it is 8-5 against the spread and 8-3 overall.
+- When Kansas City records more than 22.1 points, it is 6-5 against the spread and 8-3 overall.

-- In games that Kansas City picks up over 350.8 yards, the team is 9-7 against the spread and 10-4 overall.
+- When Kansas City churns out over 350.8 yards, the team is 7-7 against the spread and 10-4 overall.

 - The Chiefs have turned the ball over four more times (25 total) than the Bengals have forced a turnover (21) this season.